Mantablast/aimee/infra/README.md

 Then include:

 `--parameters HostedZoneId=Z123...`

+Note: the stack adds DKIM + MAIL FROM records via SES, plus SPF + DMARC TXT records in Route53.
+If your domain already has SPF/DMARC records, merge the `include:amazonses.com` and DMARC policy rather than creating duplicates.

 After deploy, the stack uploads `dist/` and writes `runtime-config.json` (contains `apiUrl` + `turnstileSiteKey`) into the site bucket.